 Write a Book Book

 This is something I would love to do someday.
-I would love to take my son into Barnes & Nobles or Borders, point to a book on the shelf and say, “Look son!
+I would love to take my son into Barnes & Nobles, point to a book on the shelf and say, “Look son!
 I wrote this book.”

-Anyways, it takes a lot longer to build your reputation as a blogger to have the ability to write and publish an actual printed book (not including those who self-publish via sites like LuLu.com), but doing so can definitely skyrocket ones authority in a niche and income potential as well.
+Anyways, it takes a lot longer to build your reputation as a blogger to have the ability to write and publish an actual printed book (not including those who self-publish via sites like LuLu.com), but doing so can definitely skyrocket your authority and income potential.

 Here are some examples of bloggers who have gone to the next level and have published an actual printed book: